frankyeh/Practicum/tracking.md

 5. **END Region** – Tracts that **do not terminate** within this region are discarded
 6. **NotEND Region** – Tracts that **terminate** within this region are discarded
 7. **Terminating Region** – Tracts are **forced to stop** upon entering this region

+💡 Rule of Thumb
+- ✅ **Prefer whole brain seeding**, unless you're certain that the tract cannot pass through specific areas (in which case, exclude those from the seed mask)
+- ⚠️ **Do not use "END" regions too early** — always define it as an **ROI first** to ensure the tract reliably reaches the target without overshooting

 ---